 The site for a CUR Institute is usually the campus of one of the coordinators.
 It is important that the coordinators know the site well and can work easily with those responsible for food, housing, and meeting space.
 It is good if the latter can include a somewhat relaxing setting rather than being in a classroom building.
 If the campus has a retreat site where meetings can be held, that would be ideal.

-Housing arrangements can be either in very high quality dorms or in a nearby (but inexpensive) hotel.
+Housing arrangements can be either in very high-quality dorms or in a nearby (but inexpensive) hotel.
 The cost and ease of local transportation is a major factor --- both to and from the housing site and to and from the airport.
-We try to keep the cost of the Institute as low as possible for participants while maintaining a high quality experience.
+We try to keep the cost of the institute as low as possible for participants while maintaining a high-quality experience.

 An alternate arrangement for a CUR Institute could be a retreat site in a recreational area.
-Some such sites in mountain or lake or shore settings are surprisingly inexpensive.
+Some such sites in mountain, lake, or shore settings are surprisingly inexpensive.
 They may be run by academic or religious groups, and some are only available for use by not-for-profit organizations.
-Housing and meeting rooms plus natural settings (hiking, water recreation are available in a package.
+Housing and meeting rooms plus natural settings (hiking, water recreation) are available in a package.
 Sometimes food is also provided as part of the package; in other cases, food must be brought in and cooked.
 The advantage of a retreat setting is the camaraderie that is generated.
 Evenings become powerful times for networking and brainstorming.
 The outdoors element prevents the fatigue that can otherwise set in during such an intense meeting.

 All Institutes should include some social together-time, either in the form of an outdoor experience or a special dining experience.